Linixie1/PikaNetwork-internal-stats-API/README.md

-# Cutie - PikaNetwork Internal Stats API
+# Cutie - PikaNetwork Internal Stats API & Tablist Overlay

-Cutie is an internal stats modification for Minecraft 1.8.9.
-Instead of drawing external screen overlays on top of your game, Cutie renders statistics directly inside the native Minecraft tab list.
+If you are looking for **overlays for Pika Network**, Cutie is an internal stats modification for Minecraft 1.8.9 that provides a far superior alternative.
+Instead of drawing clunky external screen overlays on top of your game window, Cutie acts as a native Pika Network overlay by rendering real-time statistics directly inside the Minecraft tab list.

 ![Loader Menu](loader_preview.png)

 > **Is this a cheat / bannable?**
 > Cutie is not a cheat.
-It is purely a stats viewer and offers zero gameplay advantages.
-Normal stats overlays have never been bannable on Pika.
+It acts purely as a stats viewer and offers zero gameplay advantages.
+Traditional Pika Network stats overlays have never been bannable.
 To prove it is safe, the project is published under a strict Source-Available Restricted License purely for transparency and security auditing.
 The license explicitly forbids any malicious or harmful use.
 >
-> That being said, Cutie works by injecting directly into Minecraft's memory so it can render stats right inside the native tablist.
+> That being said, Cutie works by injecting directly into Minecraft's memory so it can render the stats overlay right inside the native tablist.
 Because it injects like a traditional client modification, people might get banned if they are screenshared by staff.
 Besides screenshares though, you generally should not have any issues.
 Just keep the injection risk in mind and use it at your own discretion.

 ## Supported Clients (1.8.9)
 Cutie is built for **Minecraft 1.8.9** and natively supports: